-- 2. Make sure the voltage selector switch has been configured for the desired output voltage. - 3.
-Connect the load to the receptacles or the output terminal lugs as shown in Figure 10.
+- 2. Make sure the voltage change-over board has been configured for the desired output voltage. - Connect the load to the receptacles or the output terminal lugs as shown in Figure 11.
 These load connection points can be found on the output terminal panel and the output terminal panel's hard wire hookup panel. - 4.
 Tighten terminal nuts securely to prevent load wires from slipping out. - 5.
 Close all engine enclosure doors (Figure 37).